MakeSchool-Tutorials/job-search-navigator/P01-contact-management-system/content.md

 > [action]
 >
-> Fill out the yellow boxes in the Job Offer Calculator.
+> In your CMT, fill out the yellow boxes in the Job Offer Calculator.
 Use your current number of LinkedIn connections, current number of applications submitted, and current number of meaningful contacts to start.

 Though the number of expected job offers may be small at this moment in time, it is _NOT_ representative of where you will be in the future.
 Use this as a learning experience to see how many more applications and connections you need to make!